benjamin-wright/dev-cluster/README.md

 - grafana
 - verdaccio (NPM repository)
 - shared docker registry running on `localhost:5000` for easily pushing images to the cluster
+- git server

+## To use:

+Chart museum listens on localhost:5007
+Git server ssh on localhost:2222